dfinity/portal/docs/references/ic-interface-spec.md

     This has the form `0x04`, and is used for the anonymous caller.
 It can be used in call and query requests without a signature.

+5. *Reserved ids*
+  These have the form of `blob · 0x7f`, `0 ≤ |blob| < 29`.
+  These ids can be useful for applications that want to re-use the <<textual-ids>> but want to indicate explicitly that the blob does not address any canisters or a user.
-When the IC creates a *fresh* id, it never creates a self-authenticating id, an anonymous id or an id derived from what could be a canister or user.
+When the IC creates a *fresh* id, it never creates a self-authenticating id, reserved id, an anonymous id or an id derived from what could be a canister or user.

 #### Textual representation of principals {#textual-ids}